SimpleBallgag/CAT-NIP-Formater/README.md

 ### Add catches for bad data
 Certain types of repeated data will trip up the formater, this needs to be corrected.
+### Currently data can not be changed once entered
+This is a very usuful feature to add!!
 ### Correct some small issues with the NAME attribute
 The NAME attribute exists but needs to be editable by the user, in its current state it is not.
 ### Export to apk